Peripheral Neuropathy Pain Therapy

 4. Difficulty sleeping from discomfort

-1. Extreme sensitivity to touch
+1. Sensitivity to touch

 2. Burning pain